ignite/cli/docs/guide/token_factory.md

 The `types` directory defines functions and validations that describe the format of the blockchain data.
 You must remove the delete denom functionality from the codec, the message denom test, and the message denom file.

-- Start with the codec in `x/tokenfactory/types/codec.go`, and remove the codec and interface registrations for `MsgDeleteDenom`.
+- In the `x/tokenfactory/types/codec.go` file, remove the codec and interface registrations for `MsgDeleteDenom`.
 - In the `x/tokenfactory/types/messages_denom_test.go` test, remove the `TestMsgDeleteDenom_ValidateBasic()` function.
-- In the message denom `x/tokenfactory/types/messages_denom.go` file, remove the entire part that references `MsgDeleteDenom()`.
+- In the `x/tokenfactory/types/messages_denom.go` file, remove the entire part that references `MsgDeleteDenom()`.

 ### Handler